 Tuition is due on the first day of each month.
-You may opt to divide payments into $\frac{1}{2}$ due on the 1st and $\frac{1}{2}$ due on the 15th of each month.
+You may opt to divide payments into 1⁄2 due on the 1st and 1⁄2 due on the 15th of each month.
 A late fee will be assessed to accounts for payments made after the 15th.
 Tuition is charged on a year-round basis taking holidays into account.
 Therefore, no deductions are made for absence or holidays.
 Because staffing and other operational costs are incurred on the basis of enrollment, this cost must be assessed even when a child is absent.
+Look for information regarding online payments available in October, 2018.